zalando/restful-api-guidelines/resources/Resources.md

 Composite identifiers must not contain “/” as a separator.
 In order to improve the consumer experience, you should aim for intuitively understandable URLs, where each sub-path is a valid reference to a resource or a set of resources.
-For example, if “/customers/12ev123bv12v/addresses/DE\_100100101” is a valid path of your API, then “/customers/12ev123bv12v/addresses”, “/customers/12ev123bv12v” and “/customers” must be valid as well.
+For example, if “/customers/12ev123bv12v/addresses/DE\_100100101” is a valid path of your API, then “/customers/12ev123bv12v/addresses”, “/customers/12ev123bv12v” and “/customers” must be valid as well in principle.

 Basic URL structure: